 Supporting Doc: Getting around Manage View

-Views can be created and shared within Manage View that target all conversations about COVID-19 for visibility and bulk actions
+Views can be created and shared within Manage View that target all conversations about the crisis for visibility and bulk actions

-Configure Columns - Columns within Manage View can configured to view conversations/posts across specific channels that include keywords, hashtags, and pre-created COVID-19 tags
+Configure Columns - Columns within Manage View can configured to view conversations/posts across specific channels that include keywords, hashtags, and pre-created crisis tags

 Bulk Actions - Within each Manage View column, users can bulk reassign to a different work queue, change priority, snooze, close, and reopen conversations